Introduction to Bayesian regression models

 • They are always conditional on model and data.

-• The summary reports 95% Credible Intervals, but you can get other intervals too (there is nothing special about 95%).
+• The summary reports 95% Credible Intervals (CrIs), but there is nothing special about 95% and you should obtain a set of intervals.

 plot(brm_2, combo = c("dens", "trace"))